How could Jesus say God had forsaken him?

 dying on Calvary, He wanted those watching

 Him die to think about all of the things which Psalm 22 says.
-Go read Psalm 22.
+Read Psalm 22.
 You'll see that

-it is a psalm that speaks of the Messiah.
+it speaks of the Messiah.
 That Jesus knew God had not actually forsaken Him is

 clear from that very psalm to which he made reference.
 For instance, verse 24 says: "He